Sign up for DementiaHack updates!

 ‘Dementia’ describes the various neurodegenerative conditions characterized by reduced cognitive function and memory loss.
 Today, no treatment exists to cure or stop it.

-The World Health Organization estimates that 47+ million people live with dementia worldwide (over 750,000 in Canada), a number that is expected to increase to 75+ million by 2030.
+Global numbers are expected to reach 75 million by 2030.
 This poses a serious threat to the world’s economies as the funds needed to care for the growing population of those with dementia reaches epic proportions.

 Significant effort and funding goes towards the search for a cure, but that may take years, even decades, to come to fruition.

 Today, millions of our rapidly aging populations and their loved ones face staggering, often heartbreaking challenges in their daily lives with dementia.

-We partnered with some of the world’s leading dementia experts to distil relevant challenge sets to guide participants towards the most impactful outcomes.
-These are ordered by beneficiary to clearly answer the question: “Who am I helping?” – and will be featured in the most perfect environment for demonstrably effective innovations to emerge: DementiaHack.
+We partnered with some of the world’s leading dementia experts to distil relevant challenges to guide participants towards the most impactful outcomes.
+These clearly answer the question: “Who am I helping?” – and will be featured in the most perfect environment for demonstrably effective innovations to emerge: DementiaHack.

 Our mission isn’t just to raise awareness, it’s to enable the development of life-improving products that’ll make the world a little lighter for those affected by dementia — today.

-- Cueing everyday tasks in a simple and sequential order
+- Cueing everyday tasks in a simple and sequential order.

 - Emergency broadcast alerting and notification systems for things like falls, extreme temperature changes, etc.

-- Keeping up-to-date with the medication dispensing history/program in a multiple-caregiver-multiple-patient setting
+- Keeping up-to-date with medication dispensing schedule.

-- Connecting to patients, family and institutional caregivers within the broader community
+- Connecting to patients, family and institutional caregivers within the broader community.